reimandlab/DPM_publication_code/README.md

+# DPM: Directional integration and pathway enrichment analysis for multi-omics data
-# Source code and input files for the DPM publication
+## Source code and input files

 This repository contains the source code and most input files required to generate the figures of the manuscript.
 The materials are organized into sub-directories for each Figure that includes source code and input datasets.